rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

 intra-task parallelism and they will work ubiquitously, so long as people avoid `Cell` and `Rc` when not needed.
-Explicit opt-in threatens that future, however, because fewer types will implement `Share`, even if they are in fact threadsafe.
+Explicit opt-in threatens that future, however, because fewer types will implement `Sync`, even if they are in fact threadsafe.

-With respect to extensibility, it is particularly worrisome that if a library forgets to implement `Send` or `Share`, downstream clients are stuck.
+With respect to extensibility, it is particularly worrisome that if a library forgets to implement `Send` or `Sync`, downstream clients are stuck.
 They cannot, for example, use a newtype wrapper, because it would be illegal to implement `Send` on the newtype.
-This implies that all libraries must be vigilant about implementing `Send` and `Share` (even more so than with other pervasive traits like `Eq` or `Ord`).
+This implies that all libraries must be vigilant about implementing `Send` and `Sync` (even more so than with other pervasive traits like `Eq` or `Ord`).
-The current plan is to address this via lints and perhaps some convenient deriving syntax, which may be adequate for `Send` and `Share`.
+The current plan is to address this via lints and perhaps some convenient deriving syntax, which may be adequate for `Send` and `Sync`.
 But if we wish to add new "classification" traits in the future, these new traits won't have been around from the start, and hence won't be implemented by all existing code.